 - Create an information security policy

-You can use this as a helpful checklist to ensure your business covers each requirement.
-Remember that this is not a ‘one-and-done’ project.
-Regularly test security systems to ensure compliance and minimize the risk of a data breach.
+You can use this checklist as a starting point to ensure your business meets the core PCI-DSS requirements.
+However, remember that compliance isn’t a one-time project.
+It requires regular testing, monitoring, and updates to maintain system security and minimize the risk of a data breach.

 How to be PCI compliant with Primer